BensThoughts/zero-rabbit/README.md

 rabbit.getChannel(*channel*, *function(err, ch)*)

+*This will not be needed for most use cases.
+It is provided for convenience, in case you want to do something over a channel that amqplib supports and Zero Rabbit does not yet do.
+Requests for additions to make Zero Rabbit handle some of the extra amqplib features are welcome*

+*channel* is the name of the channel (a string)

+*ch* is the actual channel object as found in amqplib (this will be a confirm channel), the same one that can be found here (https://www.squaremobius.net/amqp.node/channel_api.html#confirmchannel)

-This will retrieve the channel object from memory.
-If the channel has not been created previously it will create a new channel, store it in memory, and then give you back the channel object in the callback.
-This will be the same channel object that amqplib gives so all possibilities are open with this. *This should not be needed unless you want to do something over a channel that Zero Rabbit currently does not do.*
+*getChannel()* will retrieve the channel object from memory.
+If the channel has not been created previously (via config or another rabbit function call) it will create a new channel, store it in memory, and then give you back the channel object.

 **Cancel Channel**